Capital Women's Senior Cup

 The Capital Women's Senior Cup is an annual women's association football cup competition run jointly by the Middlesex FA, the London FA, the Surrey FA and the Amateur Football Alliance.
-The competition is open to clubs in tiers 3-5 of the Women's Football Pyramid and under-21 and under-23 teams of clubs in tiers 1-2 of the Women's Football Pyramid.
+The competition is open to clubs in tiers 3 to 5 of the Women's Football Pyramid and under-21 and under-23 teams of clubs in tiers 1 to 2 of the Women's Football Pyramid.